-Mr. Stephen Nieman, a stockholder of the Company, has informed the Company of his intention to nominate for persons at the annual meeting for election to the Board of Directors.
+Mr. Stephen Nieman, a stockholder of the Company, has informed the Company of his intention to nominate up to four persons at the annual meeting for election to the Board of Directors.
 Regardless of the outcome of the opposing solicitation, each of the Board of Directors' nominees intends to serve if elected.

-The Company is not yet aware that Mr. Nieman has filed his own proxy statement, but in anticipation of his filing, the following information pursuant to SEC regulations that require certain disclosures if the Company knows of a solicitation in opposition.
+The Company is not yet aware that Mr. Nieman has filed his own proxy statement, but in anticipation of his filing, the following information is being provided pursuant to SEC regulations that require certain disclosures if the Company knows of a solicitation in opposition.